drhsqlite/fossil-mirror/www/globs.md

 The canonical name of a file has all directory separators changed to `/`, redundant slashes are removed, all `.` path components are removed, and all `..` path components are resolved.
-(There are additional details we won’t go into here.)
+(There are additional details we won't go into here.)

 The goal is a name that is the simplest possible for each particular file, and will be the same on Windows, Unix, and any other platform